pewpewlive/ppl-docs/docs/APIs/PewPew.md

   }
 )
 ```
 Configures a wall trail that kills everything inside when the ship it is attached to creates a loop with it. `wall_length` is clamped to  [100, 4000].
-In symbiosis, the length is 2000.
+In Partitioner, the length is 2000.
 If `wall_length` is not specified, the trail is removed.

 > Example:
 > ```lua